 St Peter's has a large team of Emergency First Aid trained staff.
 We also have two members of staff who are trained in Managing Medicines.
-Two members of staff are trained to support diabetic children.

-A policy is in place for administration of medicines.
+A policy is in place for administration of medicines and First Aid.

 7.2 Specialist Expertise